CppKorea/CppCoreGuidelines/CppCoreGuidelines - English.md

 ##### Enforcement

 Some is possible, do at least something.
-There are commercial and open-source tools that try to address this problem, but static tools often have many false positives and run-time tools often have a significant cost.
+There are commercial and open-source tools that try to address this problem, but be aware that solutions have costs and blind spots.
+Static tools often have many false positives and run-time tools often have a significant cost.
 We hope for better tools.

-Help the tools:
+Using multiple tools can catch more problems than a single one.

+There are other ways you can mitigate the chance of data races:

-* less global data
+* Avoid global data
-* fewer `static` variables
+* Avoid `static` variables
-* more use of stack memory (and don't pass pointers around too much)
+* More use of value types on the stack (and don't pass pointers around too much)
-* more immutable data (literals, `constexpr`, and `const`)
+* More use of immutable data (literals, `constexpr`, and `const`)

 ### <a name="Rconc-data"></a>CP.3: Minimize explicit sharing of writable data